 Tip 3.
 Organize Team Building Activities.

-You do not need an elaborately planned team building activity, a simple after office sport activity or a family day with your staff can be an effective way to connect with them.
+You do not need an elaborately planned team building activity – a simple after-work sports activity, a family day with your staff, or a night of virtual trivia for team building can all be effective ways to connect with them.
 They will also get to appreciate that you are trying to support their work-life balance.

 2. Agility & Adaptability (Stay On The Cutting Edge)